Gemini 11: Reentry

 The mission ended with the first totally automatic, computer-controlled reentry by the U.S., which brought Gemini 11 down 2.8 mi from its recovery ship USS Guam, only 1.5 mi from the planned position.

-Astronaut recovery was done by Navy Helicopter Squadron HS-3.
+Astronaut recovery was done by United States Navy Helicopter Anti-Submarine Squadron 3.

 The Gemini 11 mission was supported by 9,054 United States Department of Defense personnel, 73 aircraft, and 13 ships.

 Insignia

 Since Conrad and Gordon were both members of the US Navy, the embroidered mission patch was designed in Navy colors: blue and gold.
 Stars are used to mark the major milestones of the mission.
 The first orbit Agena rendezvous is marked by a small gold star just above the Earth, to the left.
 The Agena docking is marked by a large star on the left.
 The star at the top marks the record high apogee reached by Gemini 11.
 Note that the scale is greatly exaggerated; their maximum altitude of 850 mi is roughly the distance from St. Louis to Cape Kennedy.
 Finally, the star on the right marks Dick Gordon's spacewalk.
 The docking, record apogee and spacewalk are also shown on the patch by the Agena, orbital apogee path and spacewalking astronaut.